Children's Hospital is part of the UPMC family.

 Children who are not recommended for intestinal transplantation are given an alternative treatment plan that can be followed with your child's local doctor.
 If an intestinal transplant is recommended, your child will be placed on the national transplant waiting list.
 The intestinal transplant waiting list is a list of all people -- children, teens, and adults -- waiting for an intestinal transplant.
 Your child's transplant coordinator will place him or her on the United Network of Organ Sharing (UNOS) national waiting list based on blood type, weight, and other UNOS criteria (www.UNOS.org).
 If your child also needs other organs, he or she will be placed on these waiting lists at the same time.
 You will receive a letter to confirm your child's placement on the waiting list.

-Learn more about Intestinal Transplant Procedures for Children at Children’s Hospital of Pittsburgh of UPMC.
+Learn more about Intestinal Transplant Procedures for Children at UPMC Children’s Hospital.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: